garrandall/popular-music-data/tracks/this-ain-t-a-love-song-bon-jovi.md

 Then I'm wrong, yeah I'm wrong, this ain't a love song

-Baby, i thought you and me would stand the test of time Like we got away with the perfect crime
+Baby, I thought you and me would stand the test of time Like we got away with the perfect crime
 But we were just a legend in my mind
 I guess that I was blind